KWDB/docs/en/sql-reference/other-sql-statements/cluster-settings-sql.md

 ### Examples

-This example resets the `audit.enabled` cluster seeting to its default value.
+This example resets the `audit.enabled` cluster setting to its default value.

 ```sql
 RESET CLUSTER SETTING audit.enabled;